Coalition of nonprofits aims to ensure every Nebraskan is counted in the census

 Remington said the new group will be seeking local and national grant funding to help pay for the effort.

-The 2020 Census is the first in which Americans will be encouraged to complete the form on-line.
-For that reason, Nebraska Counts is also working with libraries to assure those without computers or cell phones can get access.
+The 2020 Census is the first in which Americans will be encouraged to complete the form online.
+For that reason, Nebraska Counts is also working with libraries to assure that those without computers or cellphones can get access.

 Other organizations behind the effort include the League of Women Voters of Nebraska and Omaha, Common Cause Nebraska, Voices for Children, Latino Center of the Midlands, the Tri-Faith Initiative, Immigrant Legal Center, Nebraska Appleseed, Community Action of Nebraska, Nebraskans Against Gun Violence, NeighborWorks Lincoln, Planned Parenthood Nebraska, the Coalition for a Strong Nebraska, Women’s Foundation of Lincoln & Lancaster County, Conservation Nebraska, Asian Community and Cultural Center of Lincoln, National Coalition of 100 Black Women, InCOMMON Community Development, El Centro de las Américas, East African Community of Nebraska and Nebraska Urban Indian Health Coalition.